openMF/community-app/README.md

 }
 ```

 On each of the different landing screens for 'Super user', 'Branch Manager' and 'Funder' role it would suffice to just indicate that these are different screens through static content.
-If you wish you can invoke different classes the platform for each of the different landing pages e.g.
+If you wish you can invoke different platform API calls on each of the different landing pages e.g.
  - 'Super user' -> show all offices through https://demo.openmf.org/api-docs/apiLive.htm#offices_list
  - 'Branch Manager' -> show all clients through https://demo.openmf.org/api-docs/apiLive.htm#clients_list
  - 'Funder' -> show all funds through https://demo.openmf.org/api-docs/apiLive.htm#funds_retrieve